 The Benefits of Termite Control

 Fortunately, when it comes to termites, you aren't stuck waiting for damage to occur.
 Termite control methods can help barricade your home against these tiny intruders and prevent them from causing damage.
-At Cal-Cam Termite and Pest Control, we use a liquid barrier method that locks termites out completely.
+At Cal-Cam Termite and Pest Control, we use a liquid barrier method that protects your home.
 Unlike in-home measures like bait stations, this liquid barrier actually prevents termites from getting into your home.
 Unfortunately, termites tend to forage at random, which means termites can bypass bait stations and enter the structure because there is no product on the foundation itself.
 Liquid barriers have a number of key advantages when it comes to termite control.

 You lock termites out once and for all.
 With liquid barriers, you don't just kill existing termites.
 You also prevent them from making it into your home in the first place, which means that your home is safe from future infestations.